Wumpf/blub/README.md

 Compared to what is described (to my understanding) in the paper I made a few adjustments/trade-offs:
 * For computing densities, neighboring solid cells are assumed to have a fixed (interpolation kernel derived) density contribution instead of sampling it with particles
-* Velocity change from the density/pressure solver is not interpolated over the grid like in the "primary" solver.
-Instead, every particle looks at the pressure difference at its closest walls.
-We can do this here since (in accordance to the paper) we change the position of particles, not their velocity (and APIC matrix).
-  * Pro: A **lot** faster - no writing write out to a velocity volume, no velocity extrapolation, no trilinear interpolation of velocity vectors over particles
-  * Con: Multiple particles get the exact same push.
-I blame this as the reason for the particle distribution in Blub getting a grid like texture when left at rest for too long.
-Maybe there's a better tradeoff here?
 * No resampling for degenerated cases - they are rather hard to detect and handle on GPU

 ## Rendering